VeraSam-04/Vera_Sam.github-eportfolio/README.md

 1. Github: https://github.com/VeraSam-04
 2. LinkedIn: https://www.linkedin.com/in/wei-leng-238130273/

-## Recording of Assignments/Projects for each course in this semester
+## Recording of Assignments/Projects for each course in this semester #C58997
 🖥️ **_Technology & Information System_**
 1. Industrial Talk and Industry Visit:
    - Assingment 1: Overview of ICT Jobs In Industry's Poster (in charge of poster designing)
     ![Overview of ICT jobs](https://github.com/user-attachments/assets/d6af3414-cc57-4a7e-921a-1882aac5cb59)
+   - Assignment 2: Video of Industry Visit 1 to UTMDigital

 2. PC Assemble (lab) - Individual Quiz